anandhuKm/weather-explorer/README.md

 - install dependencies: `pnpm install` or `npm install`
 - run the dev server: `pnpm dev` or `npm run dev`

+While the dev server is running, you can make changes to the code and the page will dynamically update.

+Svelte components are files with the file ending `.svelte` and can contain JS/TS code in the `<script>` tag, CSS in the `<style>` tag as well as standard HTML tags.
+The `src/routes/+page.svelte` is a component for the index page.

 ## Tasks

 1. Implement the function `countStationsPerState` in `src/routes/+page.svelte` to count the number of weather stations for each unique state.